Railtown Sustainable Neighbourhood Action Plan

 - creating a walkable, livable, compact community that is more sustainable environmentally, socially, and financially.

-The SNAP makes recommendations for key projects, partnerships and outlines ‘Big Moves’ to build and gain momentum to kick start development.
+- initiating key projects, partnerships and outlines ‘Big Moves’ to build and gain momentum to kick start development.

 The top three ideas proposed by the community include mixed-use development, a multi-use path linking Railtown to the waterfront, and extension of the pathway along Cottonwood Creek from Baker Street to Cottonwood Falls Park.
 Better pedestrian connections, affordable housing, and restoration of the Creek were also seen as important in the Railtown area.